 2. Together at crunch time?

 Men’s reported involvement varied, although most felt that they had an integral role at the final stage of financial decision making.

-Income doesn’t appear to influence which tasks the partners undertook.
+Income doesn’t appear to influence how partners divide up their tasks.
 If one partner earns significantly more than the other, it doesn’t necessarily follow that they have more influence on the decision-making process or what’s eventually decided.

 Decision making about retirement is tricky – no matter which partner is in the lead (or if they take an equal load).
 Reasons include the lack of “immediate gain” when saving for retirement, making it difficult for momentum to build in the same way as some other financial decisions.

 A separate analysis – this time using the European Union Survey on Income and Living Conditions from 2010 – gives further insights.
 Released in October 2013 out of the Vienna University of Economics and Business, finds: